 We hope this short introduction will give you an idea of how our mindset has evolved over time.
 Before we go into more detail in the next chapters, here's an overview of some important concepts at OpenClassrooms.

 Trust Is Paramount

-Seriously, we cannot emphasize this more.
-Trust is the base of our work.
+Seriously, we cannot emphasize enough.
+Trust is the basis of our work.

 When you work with colleagues, there are some people whom you trust (usually your friends), some whom you trust less.

 Think about your previous workplace for instance.
 Did you trust your colleagues?
 Your boss?
 How did this impact your work everyday?

 Nobody says you'll have 100% trust everywhere in any company, not even at OpenClassrooms.
 However, you should totally aim for more trust whenever you can.